sst/sst/www/docs/auth.md

 });
 ```

-Then when creating the session use the `cookie` function instead of `queryParameter`.
+Then use the `Session.cookie` call to use the cookie strategy.

 ```js title="services/functions/auth.ts"
 return Session.cookie({